Leipzig Trade Fair

 The Leipzig Trade Fair (Leipziger Messe) is a major trade fair, which traces its roots back for nearly a millennium.
 After the Second World War, Leipzig fell within the territory of East Germany, whereupon the Leipzig Trade Fair became one of the most important trade fairs of Comecon and was traditionally a meeting place for businessmen and politicians from both sides of the Iron Curtain.
 Since 1996, the fair has taken place on the Leipzig fairgrounds, located about 7 km north of the city centre.

 History

 Early history

 The history of the Leipzig fairs goes back to the Middle Ages.
 A fair held at Leipzig is first mentioned in 1165.
 Otto the Rich, Margrave of Meissen presented the Leipzig fairs under protection.
-No other fair was allowed within a circle of an (German) mile (7.5 km) away (Bannmeile).
+No other fair was allowed within a circle of a (German) mile (7.5 km) away (Bannmeile).

 In 1268, Margrave Theodoric of Landsberg assured all merchants travelers to Leipzig full protection for person and goods, even if their sovereign was at feud with him.
 This led to the settlement of numerous merchants in Leipzig.
 Trade goods now included herring, cloth, wine, and pepper.